GantMan/learn-tfjs/README.md

 # Source for O'Reilly's Learning TensorFlow.js Book

-## Powerful Machine Learning in JavaScript by Gant Laborde
+Learning TensorFlow.js - Powerful Machine Learning in JavaScript by Gant Laborde

+![book cover](./_art/book_medium.jpg)

 ### About the Book

-![book cover](./_art/book_medium.jpg)

-The book teaches you how to take advantage of the TensorFlow.js framework to implement machine learning models in the client browser or server.
+Learn how to take advantage of the TensorFlow.js framework to implement machine learning models in the client browser or server.

 #### This book is intended for two audiences: